BognarB/derby-guide/README.md

 ### Git

-[Git](http://git-scm.com/) is the fast, effience and clever version control system.
-If you havn't installed it already do so now - you will use it to "clone" Derby examples from [github](https://github.com/).
+[Git](http://git-scm.com/) is the fast, effience and clever version control system and you will use it to "clone" Derby examples from [github](https://github.com/).
 If you havn't discovered github yet you've been missing out!
 A huge number of open source projects manage their source code on github, including many node.js projects ike Derby and it's related libraries (more on those later).

-Download and install from [git-scm.com/downloads](http://git-scm.com/downloads).
+Download and install git from [git-scm.com/downloads](http://git-scm.com/downloads).

+Set your self up with a github account by following these instuctions [here](https://help.github.com/articles/set-up-git).

 ### Coffee

-Coffee script compiples into javascript.
-Derby uses coffeescript internally, as do many of the Derby examples so install it now (and you might find learning tohe cofeescript syntax worth it too, see [coffeescript.org](http://coffeescript.org/)).
+Coffee script compiles into javascript.
+Derby uses coffeescript internally, as do many of the Derby examples so install it now (and you might find learning the cofeescript syntax a useful investment too, see [coffeescript.org](http://coffeescript.org/)).

 ```bash
 npm install -g coffee